BrianHicks/nix-script/SPEC.md

 *status: implemented*

-Running `nix-script --export --root path/to path/to/script.sh` will print the derivation to stdout instead of building it.
+Running `nix-script --export --build-root path/to path/to/script.sh` will print the derivation to stdout instead of building it.
 We intend here to provide a mechanism for things like import-from-derivation.

 ## Caching